Three business items before we get to the juicy details:

 If I was stuck at school all day, I’d pack some tasty chicken curry wraps, topped with hemp seed and nutritional yeast with a couple of cups of homemade chicken broth:

 Or I’d have a huge salad with 2-3 cups of greens, an additional cup of raw veg, olive oil, some sort of protein, and maybe some nuts/seeds.

 Some type of tasty Thai/Indian-style dish with a protein, coconut milk, two types of veg, and my favorite Savory Spice Curry or Vindaloo seasoning.
 Sometimes I would add a little potato if my carbs were low that day.

 Two times a week I’d bake salmon and eat with veggies to get some omega 3’s.

-At first I reaaaaally needed snacks.
-But after awhile I didn’t!
-If I felt snacky I’d munch on hard-boiled eggs, cheese, kirkland steak strips, nuts, hummus, or veggies with almond butter.
+At first, I reaaaaally needed snacks.
+But after a while I didn’t!
+If I felt snacky I’d munch on hard-boiled eggs, cheese, Kirkland steak strips, nuts, hummus, or veggies with almond butter.
 Or I’d get crazy and wrap avocado in bacon (yes it’s bacon and it wasn’t frequent…sue me):

 The Horrible Transition